 At this point Luke is faced with a dilemma: trust in the Force and his friends, and possibly die.
 Drawing on the memory of Jyn Erso’s sacrifice, Luke believes, hits his throttle, and the doors open.
 When Wedge reminds Luke that the squadron needs a call sign, Luke draws on sentiment and Rogue Squadron is born.

-With so many stories to tell, and the former Expanded Universe no longer canon, it’s refreshing to see the web of the Star Wars saga being woven back together with scenes like this.
+There are so many Star Wars stories to tell.
+The former Expanded Universe, however, is no longer canon.
+It’s refreshing to see the web of the Star Wars saga being woven back together with scenes like this.
 If you’re not already reading the new Star Wars comics, you might want to give them a try.